Terminator: The Sarah Connor Chronicles: Music

 Terminator: The Sarah Connor Chronicles features incidental music composed by Bear McCreary.
 For financial reasons, the main theme of the Terminator film series, originally composed by Brad Fiedel, is featured only briefly in the TV series—mainly during the title sequence.
-McCreary has stated that his score is inspired by the tone of Fiedel's score in the first two Terminator films and since Terminator: The Sarah Connor Chronicles is a direct sequel to Terminator 2: Judgment Day, he felt that the tone of the music should be consistent with that of the film as much as possible.
+McCreary has stated that his score is inspired by the tone of Fiedel's score in the first two Terminator films and since the television series is a direct sequel to Terminator 2: Judgment Day, he felt that the tone of the music should be consistent with that of the film as much as possible.
 He began working on the score by recording metallic sounds, using "oil cans, whale drums, chains, anvils, brake drums, garbage cans, thundersheets ... [etc.]", after which he edited the samples and created his own custom library of metallic drums.
 For every episode thereafter, live metal percussion elements were recorded on top of the electronics.
 While Fiedel's scores were performed using synthesizers, McCreary chose to use an ensemble of electric string instruments instead.

 A musical theme was created for each of the principal characters.
 The theme for Sarah Connor is the most frequently used theme in addition to being the longest and the most developed theme in the series.
 There are two main sections to Sarah's theme with one presenting her "bad-ass, stoic warrior" side and the other as "a loving mother".
 John's theme was originally composed for a specific scene in the pilot episode and performed with a solo clarinet to convey his loneliness and awkwardness.
 McCreary stated that the "musical ambiguity in the melody" is used to show John's transformation in the series.
 Although themes were also written for other characters such as Derek Reese, James Ellison and the "evil terminator[s]", no themes were written for Cameron during the first season because McCreary felt that "her character was defined by her relationship with John, Sarah and the others around her" so Sarah's or John's theme was used in most of her scenes.